deviscoding/objection/README.md

 # objection
-PHP value object classes for a variety of usages
+PHP object classes for a variety of usages.